This building can be flat-packed like an Ikea bookshelf and moved to a new location

 “It’s like a complicated piece of flat-pack furniture,” says Thomas Bryans, a director at IF_DO, who describes the building as “nomadic.”
 When the building is ready to move on, the steel connectors can be unbolted, and the various timber elements can be unscrewed.

-The building also sits on a pre-existing brick foundation, left over from houses once on the site.
+The building also sits on a pre-existing foundation, left over from houses once on the site.
 (Its drainage even plugs into the existing drainage.)
 This means that no additional concrete had to be poured, and if the foundation didn’t exist, Bryans says they would’ve likely used screw piles, which are essentially giant screws that help tie the building down.
 “It’s about touching lightly on the ground,” he says.
 It’s unclear what the land will become at the end of the building’s lease, but when it moves on, the slab will remain for the next tenant.

 A demountable building is a clever idea for sites that are only temporarily available, but the underlying idea of circularity can be applied to other types of buildings, too.
 Building materials and construction account for 11% of global carbon emissions, yet few architects plan for what will happen to these materials at the end of the building’s lifespan.
 If more buildings were designed to be taken apart easily, we may not have to demolish them.
 “To send that to landfill after 11 years would’ve been horrific,” says Bryans.